ibipul/CSE519/HW2/PROJECT_REPORT.md

 The second thing that I tried out was the KNN regssor model, on the same data set.
 While coding I ended up setting up both training and test variables on the same data set without noticing.
 However hearing that most of the people were getting lousy R^2 values I decided to re-eyeball my code and then I founf what has happened.
 Upon fixing that it was found that my model had an R^2 of -0.17.
 That is equivalent to saying my model does worse than a horizontal line.
 There was ine tunable parameter with this model, I tampered with it for a bit and realised if I kept increasing the parameter which determines the number of nearest neighbours the model considers before making the decision the r^2 slowly increased without much cheange in RMSE value.
 Last estimates were R^2 of -0.005 and an RMSE close to 0.03.

 The third model that I tried was a Random forest.
-The default implementation with the given data set yeilded a R^2 of
+The default implementation with the given data set yeilded a R^2 of -.0.15.
+I however progressively tuned it with by varying the number of estimators and tree depth going upto 4.
+Latest model has an R^2 of close to + 0.01, with comparable RMSE as other two previous models.

+# The Kaggle submission Experience
+This was the first time I have submitted anything on Kaggle and seeing myself on the leaderboard (although the tail end) was an interesting experience.
+Especially I I realised that I was not saving the normalizing metric for each columns from the trianing period.
+So I retrained my model to save those parameters.
+And re-generated my submission.
+I moved up by about 19 ranks.
+I would say I am hooked but, I had to finish a lot of assiciated tasks with this project so had to break off.

+## Learning
+I realise that I am not at all adept at tackling the data where it is very sparse or there are a lot of categorical variables.
+I need to pick up necessary skills related to that this semester.
+Also I need to work with Pandas more in order to be more at home with the scripting as I am generally with R.